napframework/nap/docs/doxygen/markdown/06_project_management.md

 # Overview {#proj_overview}

-NAP leverages a [CMake](https://cmake.org/) build system to provide all the basic project management facilities of the framework.
+NAP leverages a <a href="https://cmake.org/" target="_blank">CMake</a> build system to provide all the basic project management facilities of the framework.
 The access points to this system are all within the tools folder in the root of the framework release.
 Convenience shortcuts to regenerate the IDE/Unix makefile project and package the NAP project also sit within each project.

 We'll go over the basic tasks here and then cover some more advanced topics in the [Custom CMake](@ref custom_cmake) section for those who want to take things further.